-“Seller” shall mean West-Trak Equipment Limited and its successors and assigns.
+“Seller” shall mean West-Trak NZ Limited and its successors and assigns.

 “Buyer” shall mean the Buyer or any person acting on behalf of and with the authority of the Buyer.